 Upon transfer of the 10 second hand vessels to the Company at various dates in December 2007 and the two newly built vessels in January 2008, the amount of retained other comprehensive income reflected within the balance sheet relating to the period up to each vessel's transfer has been reversed against the amount due to CMA CGM within equity as it is not being carried forward in the combined balance sheet.
 Reversals of the amount of retained other comprehensive income have been determined on a vessel by vessel basis up to the transfer date from Group Predecessor to Global Ship Lease and its subsidiaries.
-They are presented in line items "Other effect of the transfer of the ten vessels" and "Other effect of the transfer of the two vessels" included in the Combined Statements of Stockholder's Equity and analyse as follows:
+They are presented in line items "Other effect of the transfer of the two vessels" included in the Combined Statements of Stockholder's Equity and analyse as follows:

-vessels tra Amounts related to the ten vessels transferred in 2007 and not carried forward ated to the two sferred in 2008 rried forward Accumulated currency translation adjustment \$ (10,747) \$ (4,739) Accumulated hedging cash flow reserve (15,781) \$ (26,528) \$ (4,739)
+vessels tra Amounts related to the ten vessels transferred in 2007 and not carried forward Amounts related to the two vessels transferred in 2008 and not carried forward Accumulated currency translation adjustment \$ (10,747) \$ (4,739) Accumulated hedging cash flow reserve (15,781) \$ (26,528) \$ (4,739)